IBM/SalesEnablement-VMware-L3/docs/Shared/Introduction.md

-**IBM Cloud for VMware Solutions Shared** provides customizable deployment choices of VMware Virtual Data Center environments, all deployed through automation via the IBM Cloud for standardized, reliable, enterprise-ready deployments - every time.
-With VMware Solutions Shared Virtual Data Center instances, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud — on top of IBM-hosted VMware infrastructure.
+**IBM Cloud for VMware Solutions Shared** provides customizable deployment choices of VMware Virtual Data Center environments, all provisioned through automation via the IBM Cloud for standardized, reliable, enterprise-ready deployments.
+VMware Shared virtual data center instances can quickly and seamlessly migrate or deploy VMware workloads to the cloud — on top of IBM-hosted and VMware-certified infrastructure.
 The service is HIPAA-enabled, provides IAM out of the box, and is validated for financial services use cases.

 #
 #IBM Cloud for VMware Solutions Shared is built around three key pillars: